-My neighbor shared these roasting forks with me over the summer.
+My neighbor shared these roasting forks with me over the summer to be used when campfire cooking.
 They may not be Pinterest pretty, but are just what you need if you plan to host family and friends for an outdoor gathering.
 They’ll ensure a fun and relaxing evening around a backyard or camping fire pit, while roasting marshmallows or hot dogs.
 No DIY skills or tools needed!

 DIY Marshmallow Roasting Forks